jafaryor/algorithms-and-data-structures/src/terminology.md

     An algorithm which is not in-place is sometimes called __not-in-place__ or __out-of-place__.

-* __stable sort algorithms__ - sort identical elements in the same order that they appear in the input.
-Preserves the input order of equal elements in the sorted output.
+* A sorting algorithm is __stable__ if it preserves the original order of elements with equal key values

 * __adaptive sort__ - if it takes advantage of existing order in its input.
 It benefits from the presortedness in the input sequence – or a limited amount of disorder for various definitions of measures of disorder – and sorts faster.